 How To Check Instagram Messages On Your PC

-If you are one of the more than one billion (!) people who use Instagram every month, then you already know that the app is a powerful tool for sharing your social media profile to others around the world.
+Instagram is the most popular photo- and video-sharing app in the world today, and it has more than one billion (!) people using it every month.
+If you’re an Instagram user, you already know that the app is a powerful tool for sharing your social media profile to others around the world.
 Whether you upload snaps or stories for your personal circle, for your following of other users in the general public, or for your business presence, you undoubtedly spend a lot of time on Instagram.
 However, as a smartphone-based app, the user interface for Instagram has certain limitations that make it harder to do some kinds of posting.
 For example, if you want to work with a lot of files at once, or use a keyboard for typing your messages, a smartphone is less than ideal.

 A lot of apps get around this problem by providing a full-fledged website version of the app, which allows their users to use the app on the go with a phone or tablet, and then use the more user-friendly desktop environment when that better meets their needs.
 At the current time, however, Instagram’s website has some significant limitations.
 The biggest one is that on the web version, you can’t create or even read your direct messages – they don’t even appear on the interface.
 It’s as if the direct message feature, which actually rolled out in December 2013, doesn’t even exist.